Amended July 9, 2022 in Kearney, Nebraska

 Section 7.
 COUNTY CONVENTION.
 A Convention shall be held at the time and place designated by the County Chairman pursuant to law and shall conduct any business which may properly come before it, including the election of a County Chairman, Vice Chairman, Secretary, Treasurer, and such other officers as it deems necessary.
 In even numbered years, the Party will conduct County Conventions between March 1st and April 10th at an hour and place to be designated by the County Chairman.
 The Party shall cause a notice to be published at least seven (7) days prior to the date of the Convention setting forth the date, time, and place of the Convention.
 Delegates wishing to attend the County Convention shall register with the Election Commissioner or County Clerk of their respective County prior to March 1 of that year.

 Section 8.
-Whenever the State Chairman determines that any County Chairman is failing to perform his duties or is performing them inadequately, he shall report such facts to the State Executive Committee.
+COUNTY CHAIR REPLACEMENT.
+It shall be the duty of the Executive Director, at the completion of the County Conventions, to inform the State Chair of any county chairs who failed to hold a county convention or elect delegates and alternates or elect County Officers if normally done at the County Convention.
+Whenever the State Chairman determines that any County Chairman is failing to perform his duties or is performing them inadequately, including the absence of holding a County Convention, he shall report such facts to the State Executive Committee.
 If the State Executive Committee concurs in the findings of the State Chairman, a special meeting shall be held to vote whether to replace a county chairman and a majority vote shall be required to replace a county chairman.
-Upon a majority vote, the Executive Committee may authorize the State Chairman to appoint one or more persons, residents of the County involved, to perform the duties of the County Chairman.
-The person or persons so appointed shall be the representatives of the State Party for the purpose of carrying out the Party’s affairs within such County.
+Upon a majority vote, the Executive Committee shall authorize the State Chairman, in consultation with the Congressional District Executive Committee members, to appoint one or more persons, residents of the County involved, to perform the duties of the County Chairman until within a reasonable amount of time, a meeting can be called for the County Party to elect a replacement.

 Section 2.
 RULES.
 At all meetings herein provided, “Robert’s Rules of Order Newly Revised” shall govern the procedure.